divyachawlavenkat/basket/README.md

 ```

 #Technical Specification
-This is a maven project
+This is a maven project (tested with Maven 3.0.5).

 #Changelog
 * 2013-12-10 Version 1.0 Initial Release